dcarver1/carverd/now.md

 permalink: /now/
 ---

-updated 20191231
+updated 20190202

-Right now I am focused on quantifying the conservation status of 650 species in North America.
-These species are wild relatives of agricultural crop and are found in the natural environment.
-This means I'm spending a lot of time troubleshooting R code.
-I'm also learning how to run the modeling in a distributive computing environment.

-To balance this technical tasks I'm writing more.
-I am compiling book reviews from 2019— [goodreads account](www.goodreads.com/carverd)—, Doing a fair bit of personal reflectio and I attempt to find the next job opportunity that will be the best suited for my goals and ambitions.

-I'm also starting a sculpture art project using metal and rock.
-It's good break from the screen and something I hope to share more about on this site soon.
+I am wrapping up the big crop wild relative conservation status assessment for the 650 species of North America.
+Very sortly we will be evaluating this work and writing up methods/conclusion for the paper.

+I've been putting a lot of time into creating a R library so others can perform the gapanalysis method that my co-workers and I have been performing over the past few years.
+It is big learning experience for me and is changing how I think about the writing code.

+Roamresearch.com is a new note taking system that uses a graph database.
+It is lovely and is becoming my go to source for organization.

+swimming, is something new.
+It awfully enjoyable being underwater.